Table of Contents Hide

 A decade ago, DVDs and digital cameras were considered must-have items.
 But when smartphones took over, the demand for this media dropped significantly.
 Kodak suffered a lot by the hands of digital transformation.
 However, the company didn’t give up.
 They have reinvented themselves using blockchain with a venture called KODAK One.
 Photographers are allowed to register a license for this work.
 This prevents them from image theft.

-Another similar Blockchain venter is NagriTech where the blockchain technology is used for enhancing operating efficiency.
+Another similar Blockchain venter is NagriTech where the blockchain technology is used for enhancing operating efficiency and now blockchain is helping supply chain management too.
 By focusing on the developing market in countries like Mexico, Peru, and India, the company wants to improve copy yields.
 It is helping farmers get out of credit.

 Blockchain is likely to have the most impact on the finance industry.
 It doesn’t just make transactions secure, it can record and store data transactions on an individual and institutional level.
 These are some benefits it can offer to the finance industry: